Cyber-Duck/laravel-wp-api/README.md

 Publish the package config files to configure the location of your Wordpress install:

-    php artisan config:publish cyberduck/laravel-wp-api
+    php artisan vendor:publish

-You will also need to add the service provider and the facade alias to your `app/config/app.php`:
+You will also need to add the service provider and optionally the facade alias to your `app/config/app.php`:

 ```php
 'providers' => array(